 - Building a package to attract the right person

 - UPDATED JULY 2022: Flat pay rate calculator

 - UPDATED JUNE 2022: Superannuation

 This page pulls together the most requested information from the Employment & Reward section, but should not be viewed in isolation.
 A person working on your farm may be engaged as an employee, a family member, an independent contractor or a share farmer.
 How they are engaged will determine which laws apply to the working relationship, especially in regard to minimum entitlements in the National Employment Standards (NES) – download our tackling pay rates help sheet (updated from 1 July annually)

 All award employees, should be given a classification which accurately reflects their skills and experience and the work allocated to the employee.
 As a minimum, wages or salary paid to the employee should meet award rates of pay which apply to the particular classification.

 Find the right employee classification in the Pastoral Award 2020

 There are 5 dairy employee classifications in the award – download the tackling pay rates help sheet (see pg 2) for information about each classification and job category.

 Find the minimum hourly rate for the employee classification.

-On 16 June 2021, the Fair Work Commission handed down the 2020/2021 Annual Wage Review decision.
-The decision announced a 2.5% increase to the minimum wage which flows on to all classifications in the Pastoral Award 2020.
+On 15 June 2022, the Fair Work Commission handed down the 2022/2023 Annual Wage Review decision.
+The decision announced a 5.2% increase to the minimum wage and a 4.6% increase to all other Award Rates classified in the Pastoral Award 2020.